-Confidence tricksters are particularly common.
+In Kenya confidence tricksters are particularly common.
 Be wary of anyone with a hard luck story, asking for assistance, soliciting sponsorship (particularly educational) or anyone offering a deal to change money at favourable rates.
+In particular Nairobi is known as 'Nairobbery' so please make sure you stay alert at all times.